Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Conclusion

 \section{Conclusion}

 We introduce the concept of \vocab{image hijacks}, adversarial images that control VLMs at runtime.
 We present the \vocab{Behaviour Matching} algorithm for training image hijacks.
-From this, we derive the \vocab{Prompt Matching} algorithm, allowing us to train hijacks matching the behaviour of an arbitrary \emph{user-defined text prompt} using a generic dataset \emph{unrelated to our choice of prompt}.
+From this, we derive the \vocab{Prompt Matching} algorithm, allowing us to train hijacks matching the behaviour of an arbitrary \emph{text prompt} using a generic dataset \emph{unrelated to our choice of prompt}.
 Using these techniques, we craft specific-string, leak-context, jailbreak, and disinformation attacks, achieving at least an 80\% success rate across all attack types.
 Image hijacks can be created automatically, are imperceptible to humans, and allow for fine-grained control over a model's output.
-To the best of our knowledge, no previous work demonstrates an adversarial attack on foundation models with all these properties.